ingkebil/development/development/stage.md

 # make sure we run as hiseq.clinical
 sh ./assert_user.sh hiseq.clinical

-# make sure we run on rasta
+# make sure we run on rasta.
+Leave this assert out if this script can be run on all servers.
 sh ./assert_host.sh rastapopoulos.scilifelab.se

 # One optional argument